 WIRE TRANSFER: If you wish to send a wire or

-bank transfer, we will send you an invoice that includes our
+bank transfer, let us know and we will send you an invoice that includes our

 to cover the fee that the bank charges us for receiving wire